shereedietel/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 In software engineering, strive to write clean and readable code that can be easily understood and maintained by others.
 Don't prematurely optimize; instead, focus on making your code clear and modular.
 Remember that you're not just writing code for computers to execute, but also for humans to read and comprehend.
 Code should communicate its intent clearly and minimize complexity, as it often leads to fewer bugs, better scalability, and more efficient collaboration among developers."

 In essence, this echoes the Unix philosophy and the teachings of great programmers like Donald Knuth and Robert C. Martin (Uncle Bob), emphasizing the importance of clarity and simplicity in programming.

+# 2024-01-23
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, strive to write clean, maintainable code that is easy to understand and debug.
+This means favoring clarity over unnecessary complexity, using well-named variables, avoiding premature optimization, and embracing modularity.
+Remember that code is read far more often than it's written, so always consider the next developer who'll interact with your work."

+In essence, today's programming wisdom advocates for simplicity in design and implementation as a key principle for creating robust and efficient software systems.